LakBud/LakBud/README.md

 - 🌱 Learning **React** & modern front-end best practices
 - 🎯 Goal: Become a **Full-Stack MERN Developer**
 - ⚡ Fun fact: Love experimenting with **UI designs & animations** ☕
-- (PS: For now, my Portfolio is the only actual project I have made.
-More coming soon!)

 ---